-Cognates to comprise at least two graduate-level courses of at least two credit hours each.
+Cognates to comprise at least two graduate-level courses of at least three credit hours each.

-THESIS (590/690) 10 credits
+THESIS 10 credits

 This comprises three components: Thesis preparation, production and reflection.
-This 10-credit sequence of courses is compulsory for all MFA students.
+This 10-credit sequence of courses is required for all MFA students.